What You May Not Know About Eating Disorders:

 Myth: Recovery from an eating disorder means loving your body at all times.

-While this is certainly aspirational, many people recover from eating disorders and still struggle in this regard.
-Let’s be honest – many people are dissatisfied with their bodies from time to time, even those who have never been diagnosed with eating disorders.
+Fact: Let’s be honest – many people are dissatisfied with their bodies from time to time, even those who have never been diagnosed with eating disorders.
 Recovery is a journey and includes a shift in behaviors, thoughts, and feelings.
-Body acceptance is often the final frontier.
 Just because you don’t always love your body, doesn’t mean you haven’t recovered.
+More important than body love – or even acceptance – are body respect, compassion, and liberation.

 Myth: Eating disorders are glamorous and convenient ways to lose weight.

 Often, people will say, “I wish I had an eating disorder.”
 Eating disorders are not successful diets or evidence of indestructible will.
 They are physical and psychological diseases that take on a life of their own, even when those who struggle become intent on recovery.
-Most eating disorder patients would do anything they could to be free of the spell of their disorder.
+Most folks with eating disorders would do anything they could to be free of the tyranny of their disorder.